 - gold item readied adds 1 permanent radius of light to the wearer.

 Various smithed armours can be created from steel.
 Steel is simply ore smelted with ash.

-- steel armour has +15% more defense than regular armour.
+- steel armour has 15% more defence than plain iron armour

 This material is an alchemist's concoction and can be made by applying certain reagents to ordinary logs and ore.
 See Alchemy for more details.